SeenKid/roblox-petsystem/README.md

 This project was edited by me.
 Found on internet.

+EDIT : This might not work.
+You need few specific other folders

 ## If you don't understand the sourcecode, then just download the release and launch it to roblox studio.

 Install path to roblox studio : %localappdata%\Roblox\Versions